Aadarsha-Subedi/Aadarsha-Subedi/README.md

 # 💫 About Me:
 🔭 I’m currently working at VanarXtech as a frontend developer.
-I am working on a poll application and my portfolio website on the side.<br>👯 I’m looking to collaborate on frontend open source ReactJS projects<br>🤝 I’m looking for help with — (leave empty if nothing specific)<br>🌱 I’m currently learning Motion.dev and Next.js<br>💬 Ask me about React, frontend development, and building interactive UIs<br>⚡ Fun fact: I love experimenting with animations and making websites feel alive
+I am working on a poll application and my portfolio website on the side.<br>👯 I’m looking to collaborate on frontend open source ReactJS projects<br>🌱 I’m currently learning Motion.dev and Next.js<br>💬 Ask me about React, frontend development, and building interactive UIs<br>⚡ Fun fact: I love experimenting with animations and making websites feel alive

 ## 🌐 Socials: